You're right, it was mega in Melbourne on Sunday.

 Talking of the Yarra River Delta, let me fill you in on all the goss for Sunday's motor race before we go on to important matters.
 The Demons' No.1 ticket holder is Stefano Domenicali, 57, of Imola, Italy.

 Stef is the current CEO of F1.
 There are two things you need to know about him.
 One: he was the HR boss of Ferrari.
-Friends and 20 readers (more about this number later) I have warned you before about human resources/personnel managers.
-They exist solely to look after the CEO’s compensation, tax and personal matters.
+Friends and 20 readers I have warned you before about human resources/personnel managers.
+They exist solely to look after the CEO's compensation, tax and personal matters.
 Face to the CEO, bum to the employees.

-Second: Stef was the one who defended plonking the F1 circus and associated worldwide TV coverage of 100 million punters (stats from F1, so must be right) in Qatar and Saudi Arabia despite those countries’ super track (pun intended) record in the field of treatment of women, slave labour, draconian curbs on free speech, Saudi Arabia’s crackdown on human rights activists, criminalisation of same-sex relationships, torture, arbitrary or unlawful interference with privacy, serious and unreasonable restrictions on political participations, serious government restrictions or harassment of domestic and international human rights organisations, lack of investigation of and accountability for gender-based violence, crimes involving violence or threats of violence targeting lesbian, gay, bisexual, transgender or intersex persons or the criminalisation of LGBT+ conduct, and the murder and chopping up of journalist Jamal Khashoggi.
+Second: Stef was the one who defended plonking the F1 circus and associated worldwide TV coverage of 100 million punters in Qatar and Saudi Arabia despite those countries' super track record in the field of treatment of women, slave labour, draconian curbs on free speech, Saudi Arabia's crackdown on human rights activists, criminalisation of same-sex relationships, torture, arbitrary or unlawful interference with privacy, serious and unreasonable restrictions on political participations, serious government restrictions or harassment of domestic and international human rights organisations, lack of investigation of and accountability for gender-based violence, crimes involving violence or threats of violence targeting lesbian, gay, bisexual, transgender or intersex persons or the criminalisation of LGBT+ conduct, and the murder and chopping up of journalist Jamal Khashoggi.

-F1 is fixing the problem that saw our hero, the Michael McMichael of F1, Ferdy Alonso, 41 (or 75 in F1 years), run third then last then third again last time in Jeddah (commercial capital of Saudi Arabia where in November 2018, 12 women who campaigned for the right to drive were tortured, including being lashed, given electric shocks and in March 2019 described the physical and sexual abuse they had endured in captivity) by widening the grid boxes by 20cm.
+F1 is fixing the problem that saw our hero, the Michael McMichael of F1, Ferdy Alonso, 41 (or 75 in F1 years), run third then last then third again last time in Jeddah by widening the grid boxes by 20cm.
 Reader No.7 David Grinston predicts Ferdy (you can get sevens for him for a win now) will leave the field for dead on Sunday and further boost the Aston Martin share price.

 The Hamster says he is not leaving Mercedes and indeed will move into the Mercedes Ruhestand Dorf, at Mercedesstraße 120, 70372 Stuttgart-Untertürkheim, in the next few years.
 Chuck LeClerc thinks the Fezzer cars are too heavy and peaky to win.
 Tough being the No.4 team.